DMovies - Your platform for thought-provoking cinema

 The Boy and the Heron

-Co-founder of Studio Ghibli crafts a semi-autobiographical animation populated by an orphaned boy, nosey old ladies, and angry, duplicitous birds of all sorts - from the 3rd Red Sea International Film Festival
+Co-founder of Studio Ghibli crafts a semi-autobiographical animation populated by an orphaned boy, nosey old ladies, and angry, duplicitous birds of all sorts - in cinemas on Tuesday, December 26th

 Twelve-year-old Mahito Maki (voiced by Soma Santoki) is still mourning the tragic death of his mother Hisako to a hospital fire during World War II.
 His father Shoichi has a new partner, the young and beautiful Natsuko (Yoshinp Kimura).
 She happens to be Hisako’s younger sister.
 The family enjoy a wealthy lifestyle in a large countryside mansion, supported by a group of wrinkly old ladies.
 These servants constantly probe the little Mahito, vouching for his comfort and security, while also intruding into his dreams and aspirations.